syswraith/elanor/README.md

 # elanor
-Elanor is a minimalistic static site generator build for the Markdown I use.
+Elanor is a minimalistic static site generator built for the Markdown I use.

 ## Installation